Brian Wilson: Musical influences

-Wilson's other significant musical influences include Frankie Valli and the Four Seasons, Nelson Riddle, the Motown sound, (Note: Regarding his increasingly melodic bass lines in the mid-1960s, Granata speculated that Wilson "may have taken a cue" from Motown's James Jamerson.)
+Wilson was also significantly influenced by Frankie Valli and the Four Seasons, Nelson Riddle, the Motown sound, (Note: Regarding his increasingly melodic bass lines in the mid-1960s, Granata speculated that Wilson "may have taken a cue" from Motown's James Jamerson.)
 Disney film soundtracks such as Mary Poppins (1964), and soul musicians such as Smokey Robinson and Stevie Wonder.
 Wendy Carlos's 1969 album Switched-On Bach, described by Wilson as "one of the most electrifying records" he had ever heard, influenced his use of synthesizers.
+In 1976, he commented that he felt contemporary popular music had lacked the artistic integrity it once had, with Queen's "Bohemian Rhapsody" (1975) being one exception.
+In a 1988 interview, he named the 1982 compilation Stevie Wonder's Original Musiquarium I and Paul Simon's 1986 release Graceland among his ten favorite albums of all time.
+In 2007, he cited Billy Joel as his favorite pianist.
+By 2015, he maintained that he did not listen to modern music, only "oldies but goodies".

 The Beatles inspired me.
 They didn't influence me.